Deflation, Its Causes and Why It's Bad

 This puts pressure on manufacturers to constantly lower prices and come up with new products.
 That's good for consumers like you.
 But constant cost-cutting means lower wages and less investment spending.
 That's why only companies with a fanatic, loyal following, like Apple, really succeed in this market.

 Massive deflation helped turn the 1929 recession into the Great Depression.
 As unemployment rose, demand for goods and services fell.
-The Consumer Price Index fell 27 percent between November 1929 to March 1933, according to the Bureau of Labor Statistics.
+The Consumer Price Index fell 27% between November 1929 to March 1933, according to the Bureau of Labor Statistics.
 As prices fell, companies went out of business.
 More people became unemployed.

 How It’s Stopped